-- Upon migration, a mobile object leaves a forwarder on the current site; - This forwarder is linked to the mobile object on the remote host; - No communication can occur when the object is migrating; - When receiving a message, the forwarder sends it to the next hop (possibly the mobile object); - Any successful communication places the mobile object one hop away of the caller (e.g. after Step 2 in Figure 2 the agent is located one hop away from the source).
+- Upon migration, a mobile object leaves a forwarder on the current site; - This forwarder is linked to the mobile object on the remote host; - No communication can occur when the object is migrating; - When receiving a message, the forwarder sends it to the next hop (possibly the mobile object); - Any successful communication places the mobile object one hop away of the caller.

-The above protocol is implemented in various Java libraries (MOA [19], ProActive [24] and Voyager [28]) except for the short-cutting feature that is triggered by the agent at the end of the message processing.
+The above protocol is implemented in various Java libraries (MOA [11], ProAc-tive [16] and Voyager [18]) except for the short-cutting feature that is triggered by the agent at the end of the message processing.